patillacode/epicure/README.md

 If you have a feature request, bug report, or a pull request, please open an issue or submit a PR.

+If you plan on submitting a PR, I recommend following this list to develop a new feature or fix a bug:

+- implement the feature or fix the bug (remember to follow the code style, typing and docstrings)
+- add full tests for the new feature or bug fix
+- make sure the tests pass (and coverage is not decreased)
+- recreate documentation
+- maybe add an example in the demo script

 ### License